 Installment loans are a very common form of consumer credit with repayments in equal installments at regular intervals.
 Mortgages, car loans, cash advances, and installment purchases are examples of this type of contract.
-We provide installment loan calculators to calculate the terms of such loans.

 Five parameters define the contractual terms of installment loans: the initial loan balance, the remaining loan balance at the end of the term, the contract term, the installment amount and the loan interest rate.
 However, the choice of these parameters is not arbitrary, because the remaining fifth can be calculated from combinations of four.

 There are therefore five basic variants of installment loan calculators, three of which are covered here: the outstanding loan amount at the end of the term, the amount of the installment payments and the loan interest rate.